ridhwandll/ridhwandll.github.io/RidSite/content/posts/dump.md

 <br>

-*One simply siphons the excess thoughts from one's mind, pours them into the basin, and examines them at one's leisure*
+*One simply siphons the excess thoughts from one's mind, pours them into the basin, and examines them at one's leisure.
+It becomes easier to spot patterns and links, you understand, when they are in this form*